-- Choose a good and supporting bra, which will keep the breast pad in place and avoid leakage of any nipple discharge.
+- Choose a good and supporting bra that keeps the breast pad in place and avoid leakage of any nipple discharge.

 - Sleep on the side of the breast that is not affected to avoid restlessness.

-- Stop smoking and excessive use of alcohol, because these prolong the period of an infection and can also cause recurrent infections or abscess.
+- Stop smoking and excessive use of alcohol.
+These can prolong the period of an infection and can also cause recurrent infections or abscess.

 For more information, consult your doctor.
 If you are in need of care, visit a community healthcare center or womens clinic near you.